 - Inland Fair Housing and Mediation Board is a non-profit, public benefit corporation that assists individuals in resolving issues related to housing discrimination, home ownership sustainability, rental complaints, and disputes in court through the provision of resource recommendations, education, and mediation.

 - The Cathedral City Senior Center provides programs and activities for its senior community.
 The Senior Center’s mission and goals are to improve the quality of life for the residents of Cathedral City, Rancho Mirage and all of the Coachella Valley.

 - Angel View helps children and adults with disabilities that live in our group homes as well as those who live in private homes in the Coachella Valley and High Desert.
-Angel View assists local families struggling to raise children with disabilities through our Outreach Program.
+Angel View assists local families struggling to raise children with disabilities through their Outreach Program.